jidongbsu/cs452-network-file-system/README.md

 static __be32 * decode_file_handle(__be32 *p, struct svc_fh *fhp);
 ```

 The file handle is a variable-length object, and according to the XDR standard, a variable-length object usually has a prepended integer containing the byte count, which tells us the size of this object, which in this case, is the file handle.
 The byte count itself consumes 4 bytes.
 Also, according to the XDR standard, any data item that is not a multiple of 4 bytes in lengths must be padded with zero bytes.
 With these padding bytes, the whole object will now contain an integral number of 4-byte units.
-With such knowledge, now you can following these steps to implement *decode_file_handle*():
+With such knowledge, now you can follow these steps to implement *decode_file_handle*():

 1. call *memset()* to set *fhp* to 0.
 2. set fhp->fh_maxsize to 64 bytes, as that's the maximum size of our file handles.